aprilsong-db/dbt-databricks-airflow/README.md

 Overview
 ========

-This demo shows how to
+This demo shows
-1. incrementally ingest raw data files from cloud storage into `bronze` Delta tables using Databricks Autoloader
+1. two methods to incrementally ingest raw data files from cloud storage into `bronze` Delta tables
+    - Spark Structured Stream and Autoloader
+    - dbt Streaming Tables
-1. orchestrate ingestion and dbt transformations with Airflow on Databricks
+1. orchestration of ingestion and dbt transformations on Databricks with Airflow
-1. load an ML model from MLflow as a SQL function after dbt transformations are complete and applied to `dbt_c360_gold_churn_features`
+1. loading an ML model from MLflow as a SQL function after dbt transformations are complete and applied to `dbt_c360_gold_churn_features`

 Project Contents
 ================

 This project uses Astronomer to set up a project contains the following files and folders:

-- `dags`: This folder contains the Python files for your Airflow DAGs.
+- `dags`: This folder contains Airflow DAGs and source code.
     - `/databricks`: contains scripts to set up an example data stream of raw json and csv files landing into S3 (00-start-data-stream.py), ingest the raw data using autoloader (01-data-ingestion), and generate predictions using a machine learning model (03-churn-prediction)
     - `/dbt`: contains a dbt project with example dbt models to build a pipeline to move the data through the medallion architecture (bronze -> silver -> gold)
 - `Dockerfile`: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.